-A very lucrative commercial market for brilliant art has always existed, and will always exist, whether the work of art is a novel, painting, movie, or song.
+A lucrative commercial market for brilliant art has always existed, and will always exist, whether the work of art is a painting, a movie, a novel or a song.

 - Great classic songs of any genre earn generous royalties for their writers (or their estates), year after year, decade after decade... songs such as Come Together, I Heard It Through The Grapevine, Let's Dance, Summertime, Georgia On My Mind, The Girl From Ipanema, Crazy, We Are The Champions, Over The Rainbow, Folsom Prison Blues, and thousands more.

 - The writers of the above songs have one thing in common: they have consistently applied certain musical and lyrical techniques and skills in their songwriting that you (along with almost all other songwriters of today) do not know about.

 - Excellence in songwriting (resulting in long-term commercial songwriting success) closely correlates with the application of those techniques and skills.
 To reiterate: today's songwriters do not have those skills—that's why they do not write brilliant songs and fail to earn any significant songwriting royalties— especially long-term royalties earned by songs that become standards.

 - SongMatrix had its genesis in the late 1990s with a body of experimental research (still ongoing) comparing measurable, quantifiable musical and lyrical techniques (variables) evident in great classic songs (drawn from the most acclaimed songs of the world's most celebrated songwriters), with the same techniques evident in unpublished songs written by ordinary aspiring songwriters (drawn from demo recordings and self-releases of singer-songwriters and bands).